lidofinance/lido-l2/README.md

 #### `TESTING_ARB_NETWORK`

 Name of the network environments used for Arbitrum Integration & E2E testing.
-Might be one of: `mainnet`, `goerli`, `rinkeby`, `kovan`.
+Might be one of: `mainnet`, `goerli`.

 #### `TESTING_ARB_L1_TOKEN`